 Korean Bell Garden

 One of Virginia's great cultural attractions is found among the rolling hills of Meadowlark Botanical Gardens.
-The Korean Bell Garden, installed in May of 2011, serves as a cultural landmark for Korean Americans and is the only one of its kind in the entire Western Hemisphere.
+The Korean Bell Garden, unveiled in 2011, serves as a cultural landmark for Korean Americans and is the only one of its kind in the entire Western Hemisphere.
 It is also the only public Korean Bell Pavilion on the entire East Coast.
 According to an old saying in Korea, "A bell implants a righteous spirit and gives a rise to a hope and a cherished desire in a person, alarms people against a disaster and gathers people for a united action, in order to bring prosperity, happiness, friendship, freedom and peace for the people."
 Meadowlark Botanical Gardens is open year-round but operating hours change with the season.
 Visit their website for a complete list of operating hours and entrance fees.

 6 Things to Know About the Korean Bell Garden